Wong-WJ/LANCE-seq/Figure 5/README.md

 ## Files

-- `LANCE-seq_Figure5_Final.ipynb` — transparent, top-to-bottom analysis notebook.
+- `LANCE-seq_Figure5.ipynb` — complete Figure 5 analysis notebook.
 - `figure5_utils.py` — small reusable plotting and mathematical helpers; all core scientific calculations remain visible in the notebook.
-- `outputs/` — the 18 manuscript PNG panels.
+- `data/` — GO and KEGG enrichment tables used by the notebook.
 ## Inputs

 - AnnData path: set `INPUT_H5AD` in the configuration cell.